JerBouma/FinanceToolkit/README.md

 - Average True Range (ATR)
 - Keltners Channels
 - Bollinger Bands

+## Key Economic Indicators

+The Economics Module contains a variety of Key Economic Indicators that help in understanding the health and performance of more than 60 different countries.
+This module can be called directly via the Toolkit but also separately if desired. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics) which includes an explanation about each indicator, the parameters and an example.**

+- Gross Domestic Product (GDP) including Growth and Forecasts
+- Consumer Confidence Index (CCI)
+- Business Confidence Index (BCI)
+- Composite Leading Indicator (CLI)
+- Consumer Price Index (CPI)
+- Producer Price Index (PPI)
+- House and Rent Prices
+- Unemployment Rates
+- Long Term Interest Rates (10 year)
+- Short Term Interest Rates (3 month)
+- Purchasing Power Parity (PPP)
+- Exchange Rates

 # Contributing
 First off all, thank you for taking the time to contribute (or at least read the Contributing Guidelines)! 🚀